SaneBow/tflite-kws/README.md

 # TFLiteKWS

-Keyword Spotting (KWS) API for TFLite streaming models.
+Keyword Spotting (KWS) API wrapper for TFLite streaming models.

 ## Model

+This project is only a API wrapper to assist audio processing with tflite models.
+Models are not provided here.
-You need to train your own model.
+You need to find a pretrained model or train your own.
 One open source streaming KWS model in tensorflow is the [kws_streaming](https://github.com/google-research/google-research/tree/master/kws_streaming) by Google Research.
 You can refer to [g-kws](https://github.com/StuartIanNaylor/g-kws) as a nice setup guide, and use [Dataset-builder](https://github.com/StuartIanNaylor/Dataset-builder) to prepare your own dataset.

 ## Testing